thisisamank/Plasmic/README.md

 - run `pub get` to get all dependencies

 - Open firebase console

   - navigate to authentication and enable `google signin`

   - navigate to firestore and enable it

   - make a collections called `bloodGroups` and add a doc with auto id and its data in this format

     `{ group: "A+" }`

     <img src="public/bloodGroup.png" alt="bloodGroup" style="zoom:50%;" />

 - make a collections called `months` and add a doc with auto id and its data in this format

   `{ name: "January" , index : 1 }`

   <img src="public/months.png" alt="bloodGroup" style="zoom:50%;" />

 - similarly make a collections called `states` and `years` and add a doc with auto id and its data in this format

   `{ name: "State Name" }` this format is for state

   `{ title: "2020"}` this format is for years

 If you are stuck at any point, you can always email me at thisisamank@gmail.com and I will me more than happy to help you with it 😀

 ## TODO:

--
--
+- Customize DropdownMenu widget to use local data instead of firebase streams to make dropdown